-The sand on Fort Myers Beach is sugary and white.
+The sand on Fort Myers Beach is sugary, although not as white as Siesta Key.
 It's a flat beach so it's easy to line up the chairs and enjoy the view, or wade into the water without worrying about a big drop-off.
 You can also walk for miles in the shallow surf.
 People set up their chairs and umbrellas fairly close to the Gulf water, so it gets a bit crowded for activities like riding a bike.
 Overall, the sand in Fort Myers met our expectations for a Florida Gulf coast beach.

 If boating and fishing is your true love, then Fort Myers Beach is where you want to be!
 What's even better, you can walk right out through the water to reach your boat.
 Redfish, Tarpon, Snook...heck, you might even see a shark or manatee.
-Then when you come back for your fishing trip, just drop anchor and enjoy the sunshine.
+Then when you come back from your fishing trip, just drop anchor and enjoy the sunshine.
 The Gulf of Mexico is not very deep close to shore, so it's perfect for small boats and jet skis.
-When you're done with the beach, just wade out, climb aboard and take off.
 No boat?
 No problem.
-There are lots of fishing charters available.
-What could be better?
+There were lots of fishing charters open in 2023.